 Faculty must submit final letter grades online via the RAMSS Grade Roster.
-Grade breakdowns must be submitted to the Academic Coordinator for the department's records.
+Grade breakdowns must be submitted to the Niki Makropoulos for the department's records.

 Final grades MUST be submitted on time as late submissions can seriously affect students’ academic standing.
 If you will have a problem meeting the deadline notify the Chair and Academic Coordinator before the submission deadline.

 The Dean will be notified of any instructor who does not submit grades by the deadline

 If you have any technical difficulties while submitting grades:

 Do not include the final letter grade in any communication with students.
 They will receive their official final grade in the course only through the Registrar.
 If a student has a ‘hold’ on their record they are prohibited from viewing their final grades

 Visit Enrollment Services and Student Records for more information.

 Refer to Automated Grade Revision Process for instructions on revising a student’s grade directly through RAMSS.
 If you submit a Grade Revision you must also submit an updated Grade breakdown to Niki Makropoulos for the department's records.

 - A printedPDF file Grade Revision Form is required for any grade revision from longer than one year ago